juicinate/fcviq/README.md

-# fcviq
+# FCVIQ
-An interactive ersion of the flemish CVI questionnaire.
+An interactive version of the Flemish CVI Questionnaire.